 - Bring both hands to the outer side of one thigh and gently pull, rotating your body.
 If your chair has arms, hold one arm and gently pull to rotate.

 - Repeat this exercise several times, a couple of times a day.

-Working on your abdominal muscles also builds strength in your glutes, which can ease the pressure on your lower back.
-Bridge exercises can help build those muscles.
+Working on your abdominal muscles also builds strength in your glutes, which

 - First, lie on your back with your knees bent and your feet flat against the floor.